Evidlo/prelim/main.typ

     == Frame Stacking, Time Binning, and Instrument Model Approximation

     A common technique to increase measurement #gls("SNR") in spaceborne telescopes is to increase exposure time at the expense of temporal resolution.
 As frames are read out by the #gls("APS"), they are accumulated digitally on the spacecraft in a process known as _frame stacking_.
-This effectively achieves the #gls("SNR") of a single, long exposure measurement while avoiding the problem of charge well saturation in the #gls("CCD") and has the added benefit of reducing bandwidth requirements by only downlinking a single frame-stacked measurement.
-The loss of temporal resolution is negligible relative to the rate of evolution of the exosphere (#rt("FIXME: citation?")).
+This effectively achieves the #gls("SNR") of a single, long exposure measurement while avoiding the problem of charge well saturation in the #gls("CMOS") and has the added benefit of reducing bandwidth requirements by only downlinking a single frame-stacked measurement.
+The loss of temporal resolution is negligible relative to the rate of evolution of the exosphere

+    // (#rt("FIXME: citation?")).

     Likewise, spatial resolution can be sacrificed to boost measurement #gls("SNR") by _pixel binning_ adjacent pixels on the detector together.
-Binning may be performed digitally, but additional read noise reduction can be achieved in the #gls("APS") if pixels can be merged before being read out by the #gls("ADC"). @binningtype demonstrates the effect of binning on read noise variance for different detector types, with #gls("CCD") detectors achieving a factor $N^2$ reduction in read noise variance against purely digital binning.
+Binning may be performed digitally, but additional read noise reduction can be achieved in the #gls("APS") if pixels can be merged before being read out by the #gls("ADC"). @binningtype demonstrates the effect of binning on read noise variance for different detector types, with #gls("CMOS") detectors achieving a factor $N^2$ reduction in read noise variance against purely digital binning.

     #figure(
       grid(columns: 2,